cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 - guava cache only alternative: com.nytimes.android:cache-2.0.3.jar: 160.474 bytes

 For Guava cache users who don't need the whole Guava library, New York Times has provided a jar file which contains only the cache functionality.
-For Android or other environments where download sizes matter Guava and cache2k are the best choices.
+For Android or other environments where download size matters Guava and cache2k are the best choices.
 Compared to other features the Caffeine jar is rather big due to high number of generated classes.